 Hong Island, also known as Koh Hong, is located in between Krabi and Phuket and is a group of four islands.
 It is part of the Than Bok Khorani National Park and is known for the impressive limestone formations.
 A visit to Hong Island makes you feel as if you’ve entered a different world!
 But not only the limestone cliffs and blue turquoise water are impressive, also the soft white sand beach of Hong Island beach is really beautiful.
 Another must visit spot on the island is Hong Lagoon, for which you have to go through a narrow rock-opening.
 Here you can go snorkeling or just admire the beautiful limestone cliffs and crystal clear waters.

-Read in this complete guide everything you need to know about Hong Island.
+Read in our complete guide everything you need to know about Hong Island

 How to get to Hong Island